Sonicbasedrop/f1-the-memory-game/README.md

    * tecnisih.com Multi Device Website Mockup Generator was used to create the Mockup image in this README.md
     ---
 ##  Testing
----

 ### Test Strategy
 #### Summary

   * Testing is required on Milestone Project 2 – Formula 1 - the Memory Game.

   * As this project is static and contains no back-end functionality, the testing performed will be on the visual effects and layout of the Website.
 Testing to be done on at least three    web browsers and all screen sizes.

-  * No elements should overlap another container div.
-All elements should remain on the screen at all sizes above 300px.

-  * All nav links should direct to the correct html pages as per their names.
-The Home page is the exception, this one will redirect to index.html.

-  * All links to external websites must open in a new browser.

-  * Testing of form validation will also be required to ensure the correct inputs are taken and that all fields are required.

   * Validation of inclusion for all features included in the Structure of the Website / Wireframes must be performed.

   * The live Project can be found [here](https://sonicbasedrop.github.io/f1-the-memory-game/)